Guide written by:

 Teak is the material of choice in Zen or Feng Shui-style bathrooms thanks to its warm appearance.
 A rot-proof exotic wood, this material is still not widely used.
 An exotic wood oil treatment is required for its maintenance.

-Rectangular trays are ideal if you have a large showering area.
+Rectangular trays are ideal if you have a large shower area.
 With formats ranging from 70 x 90 cm to 180 x 90 cm, rectangular shower trays offer the comfort of a large shower, while still making efficient use of your space.

 Corner or quadrant trays are perfect if you have a smaller space to fill.
 Taking up little room, quadrant trays provide the perfect combination of space efficiency and shower comfort.
 Their sides range from 80 to 110 cm in size.

 Shower trays are often installed in combination with a shower enclosure.
-A drainage system, comprising pipes, a waster trap and a low profile drain plug, is necessary for the proper drainage of waste water.
+A drainage system, comprising pipes, a waste trap and a low profile drain plug, is necessary for the proper drainage of waste water.
 There are two types of drainage system:

-To complete the installation of your shower tray, you will need shower tray legs.
-Shower legs allow you to adjust the level of your tray.
-Each leg has a load-bearing capacity of up to 250 kg.
-Generally, shower tray legs range from 90 to 125 mm in height.
-In order to maintain balance – particularly on uneven floors – the number of legs should be tailored to the size of the tray.The weight distribution of the shower tray must be equal on each leg.
+To complete the installation of your shower tray, you will need a shower tray riser kit.
+Shower tray riser kits allow you to adjust the level of your tray.
+Each riser has a load-bearing capacity of up to 250 kg.
+Generally, shower tray riser kits range from 90 to 125 mm in height.
+In order to maintain balance – particularly on uneven floors – the number of risers should be tailored to the size of the tray.
+The weight distribution of the shower tray must be equal on each riser.
 By adjusting their settings, you can achieve a level surface or a slope in order to aid water drainage.
-The shower tray legs are concealed by a plinth (which surrounds the tray).
+The shower tray risers are concealed by a panel (which surrounds the tray).

-Retailers offer sealing kits for the installation of wet room trays combining various products used during fitting to eliminate any water leakage under the tray.
+Retailers offer sealing kits for the installation of wetroom trays combining various products used during fitting to eliminate any water leakage under the tray.

-Sealing kits for wet room trays include:
+Sealing kits for wetroom trays include:

 Guide written by: